Montana

 Prenatal Testing Offered

-Prenatal testing will be covered for medically necessary non-invasive prenatal testing for fetal aneuploidy (trisomy 18, 13, and 21) and prenatal testing for microdeletions.
+necessary non-invasive prenatal testing for fetal aneuploidy (trisomy 8, 13, and 21) and prenatal testing for microdeletions.

 Whole Exome Sequencing